 Alexa, Google Assistant, Siri, Cortana.
 Let’s not disregard voice AI as viable customer service interfaces.
 They continue to evolve from frivolous brand extensions to useful information tools.
 And they are learning fast.

 This is partly to keep pace with increased customer demand for voice assistant devices – January 2018 stats show that at least 45 million Americans have access to a smart speaker.
-But when you consider advances in voice recognition and the ability for voice AI to pick out keywords from customer enquiries – or jump in when an call centre agent forgets something – we begin to realise that there’s still a long way to go, as the possibilities for AI usage are only limited by what we allow them to do.
+But when you consider advances in voice recognition and the ability for voice AI to pick out keywords from customer inquiries – or jump in when an call center agent forgets something – we begin to realise that there’s still a long way to go, as the possibilities for AI usage are only limited by what we allow them to do.

 Ultimately, smarter devices, homes, businesses, and services will inevitably lead to AI taking a more prominent role in our lives.

-Right now, the AI we have at our disposal is very much human powered; meaning they’re only as good as we make them.
+Right now, the AI we have at our disposal is very much human-powered; meaning they’re only as good as we make them.
 What they lack is empathy and the ability to problem solve; there are very clear parameters about what they can and cannot do.

 But technology powers on, so even if the time comes when robots do take over at least brands can feel safe in the knowledge they’ll do a great job on the frontline of customer experience.
 But, as recent reports show, we should probably keep them away from marketing – at least in the short term.